JoshPrim/ECG-Pipeline/README.md

 If PDF data are to be used, they must be stored in the 'pdf_data' folder.
 For PDF data the two providers Cardiosoft and Schiller are currently supported.
 The untreated PDF data must be placed in the 'original_ecgs' folder.

-As this extraction pipeline presents an end to end solution, The corresponding clinical parameters can be inserted into the 'clinicalparameters' folder.
-This allows classifiers which use the pipeline to have additional information about the patients.
+The corresponding clinical parameters can be inserted into the 'clinicalparameters' folder.
 The codes for the clinical parameters and corresponding metadata can be modified in the file in the 'metadata' folder.

 #### Configuration